WomenWhoCode/WWCodeCloud/resources/what-is.md

 ## What is SAAS?

-Software as a Service is a service where an application is available for use by a third party vendore either in a web browser or mobile app and the hosting and management of the application is completely handled by that third party.
+Software as a Service is a service where an application is available for use by a third party vendor either in a web browser or mobile app and the hosting and management of the application is completely handled by that third party.
 Popular examples are Slack, SurveyMonkey or Salesforce.